Magic GPX Editor icon Magic GPX Editor .gpx

 Native macOS · Universal

-A fast, focused editor for GPS tracks, waypoints, and routes — built natively for macOS.
+A full-featured map editor built for precision and ease of use.
 Drop in a file, clean up the noise, and ship a tidy .gpx in seconds.

 100% local processing No account required No tracking